ranarajan22/ranarajan22/README.md

 # Hi there! 👋
-I'm Rajan Kumar Rana, a 3rd-year BTech student passionate about **Web Development and Competitive Programmming**. 🚀
+I'm Rajan Kumar Rana, a final year BTech student passionate about **Web Development and Competitive Programmming**. 🚀
 I love building projects, solving problems, and learning new technologies!

 ## 👨‍💻 About Me